Noisy neighbors? New York County rule could help, if they're driving a backhoe

 The rule has been approved on two previous council votes.

-Complaints about construction noise is one of several common issues with noise heard by council members.
+Complaints about construction noise is one of several common issues heard by council members.

-"One of them is ongoing construction noise at Lakemont," said Councilman Michael Johnson.
+"One of them is ongoing construction noise at Lakemont," said Councilman Michael Johnson of the Fort Mill development.
 "I can't tell you how many emails I get about that construction going on at Lakemont from the neighborhoods that sit on Pleasant Road, and how it bothers them."

 The county has a sound table, outlining how much noise is acceptable from construction sites.
 The proposed rule, if approved, would be inserted into the county code under "transient noises" such as moving cars, trucks, airplanes and trains.
-Yet the aim is to curb industrial noise.
+The aim is to curb industrial noise.

 "It applies across the board to all industrial," said Audra Miller, county growth management coordinator.